kristiansyrjanen/billystat/miikka/DOC.md

-### BillySTAT custom object training notes
+## BillySTAT custom object training notes

-## Before beginning, make sure you have your OpenCV/Darknet environment set up.
+### Before beginning, make sure you have your OpenCV/Darknet environment set up.
 Your exact directory structure may wary, keep that in mind.

+!!
 By this point you should have your neural network environment setup.
 Make sure you are able to run some detection tests from images or videos.
-If that doesn't work, this won't either.
+If that doesn't work, this won't either. !!

+# Prerequisites

 Let's start by copying and editing our config file: